 Use Cases Where Burner Accounts Are Detected

-Secret posts or controversial opinions expressed via alternate accounts may influence visa or admissions decisions.
+Undisclosed online activity or controversial content shared via alternate accounts can impact admissions or visa approvals.
 Student vetting tools can help assess such risks effectively.

 Tip: Use social media listening to track patterns and flag anomalies in user behavior.